-- 702.127a Embalm is an activated ability that functions while the card with embalm is in a graveyard.
+- 702.128a Embalm is an activated ability that functions while the card with embalm is in a graveyard.
 "Embalm [cost]" means "[Cost], Exile this card from your graveyard: Create a token that's a copy of this card, except it's white, it has no mana cost, and it's a Zombie in addition to its other types.
-Activate this ability only any time you could cast a sorcery." - 702.127b A token is "embalmed" if it's created by a resolving embalm ability.
+Activate only as a sorcery." - 702.128b A token is "embalmed" if it's created by a resolving embalm ability.

-702.128.
+702.129.
 Eternalize

-702.128a Eternalize is an activated ability that functions while the card with eternalize is in a graveyard.
+702.129a Eternalize is an activated ability that functions while the card with eternalize is in a graveyard.
 "Eternalize [cost]" means "[Cost], Exile this card from your graveyard: Create a token that's a copy of this card, except it's black, it's 4/4, it has no mana cost, and it's a Zombie in addition to its other types.
-Activate this ability only any time you could cast a sorcery."
+Activate only as a sorcery."

-702.129.
+702.130.
 Afflict

-- 702.129a Afflict is a triggered ability.
-"Afflict N" means "Whenever this creature becomes blocked, defending player loses N life." - 702.129b If a creature has multiple instances of afflict, each triggers separately.
+- 702.130a Afflict is a triggered ability.
+"Afflict N" means "Whenever this creature becomes blocked, defending player loses N life." - 702.130b If a creature has multiple instances of afflict, each triggers separately.

-702.130.
+702.131.
 Ascend

-- 702.130a Ascend on an instant or sorcery spell represents a spell ability.
-It means "If you control ten or more permanents and you don't have the city's blessing, you get the city's blessing for the rest of the game." - 702.130b Ascend on a permanent represents a static ability.
-It means "Any time you control ten or more permanents and you don't have the city's blessing, you get the city's blessing for the rest of the game." - 702.130c The city's blessing is a designation that has no rules meaning other than to act as a marker that other rules and effects can identify.
-Any number of players may have the city's blessing at the same time. - 702.130d After a player gets the city's blessing, continuous effects are reapplied before the game checks to see if the game state or preceding events have matched any trigger conditions.
+- 702.131a Ascend on an instant or sorcery spell represents a spell ability.
+It means "If you control ten or more permanents and you don't have the city's blessing, you get the city's blessing for the rest of the game." - 702.131b Ascend on a permanent represents a static ability.
+It means "Any time you control ten or more permanents and you don't have the city's blessing, you get the city's blessing for the rest of the game."

-702.131.
+- 702.131c The city's blessing is a designation that has no rules meaning other than to act as a marker that other rules and effects can identify.
+Any number of players may have the city's blessing at the same time. - 702.131d After a player gets the city's blessing, continuous effects are reapplied before the game checks to see if the game state or preceding events have matched any trigger conditions.

+702.132.
 Assist

-702.131a Assist is a static ability that modifies the rules of paying for the spell with assist (see rules 601.2g-h).
+702.132a Assist is a static ability that modifies the rules of paying for the spell with assist (see rules 601.2g-h).
 If the total cost to cast a spell with assist includes a generic mana component, before you activate mana abilities while casting it, you may choose another player.
 That player has a chance to activate mana abilities.
 Once that player chooses not to activate any more mana abilities, you have a chance to activate mana abilities.
 Before you begin to pay the total cost of the spell, the player you chose may pay for any amount of the generic mana in the spell's total cost.

-702.132.
+702.133.
 Jump-Start

-702.132a Jump-start appears on some instants and sorceries.
+702.133a Jump-start appears on some instants and sorceries.
 It represents two static abilities: one that functions while the card is in a player's graveyard and another that functions while the card is on the stack.
 "Jump-start" means "You may cast this card from your graveyard if the resulting spell is an instant or sorcery spell by discarding a card as an additional cost to cast it" and "If this spell was cast using its jump-start ability, exile this card instead of putting it anywhere else any time it would leave the stack."
 Casting a spell using its jump-start ability follows the rules for paying additional costs in rules 601.2b and 601.2f-h.

-702.133.
+702.134.
 Mentor